dalehassinger/loveit/themes/LoveIt/vcrocs/content/posts/vcf-automation-customproperties-cmdb/index.en.md

 ###### Subscription:

-* Screen shot of the Subscription used to execute the ABX Action
+* Screenshot of the Subscription configured to trigger the ABX Action
+  * Utilizes the Post Provision Event Topic
+  * Includes a filter to run only for a specific Blueprint
+  * Defines the ABX Action to be executed

 {{< image src="customproperties-01.png" caption="Click to see Larger Image of Screen Shot">}}

 ---